Technologicat/unpythonic/doc/features.md

 Handlers are established using the `with handlers` context manager (Common Lisp: `HANDLER-BIND`).
 Handlers are bound to exception types, or tuples of types, just like regular exception handlers in Python.
 The `handlers` form takes as its arguments any number of `(exc_spec, handler)` pairs.
 Here `exc_spec` specifies the exception types to catch (when sent via `signal`), and `handler` is a callable.
 When catching a signal, in case of multiple matches in the same `with handlers` form, the handler that appears earlier in the argument list wins.

-A handler catches signals of the types it is bound to.
+A handler catches signals of the types it is bound to, and their subtypes.
 The code in the handler may invoke a restart by calling `invoke` (Common Lisp: `INVOKE-RESTART`), with the desired restart name as a string.
 In case of duplicate names, the most recently established restart (that is still in scope) with the given name wins.
 Any extra args and kwargs are passed through to the restart.
-The `invoke` function always transfers control, never returns normally.
+The `invoke` function always transfers control, it never returns normally.

 A handler **may** take one optional positional argument, the exception instance being signaled.
 Roughly, API-wise signal handlers are similar to exception handlers (`except` clauses).
 A handler that accepts an argument is like an `except ... as ...`, whereas one that does not is like `except ...`. **The main difference** to an exception handler is that a **signal handler should not try to recover from the error itself**; instead, **it should just choose** which strategy the lower-level code should use to recover from the error.
-Usually, the only thing a signal handler needs to do, is to invoke a particular restart.
+Usually, the only thing a signal handler needs to do is to invoke a particular restart.

 To create a simple handler that does not take an argument, and just invokes a pre-specified restart, see `invoker`.
 If you instead want to create a function that you can call from a handler, in order to invoke a particular restart immediately (so to define a shorthand notation similar to `use_value`), use `functools.partial(invoke, "my_restart_name")`.

 Following Common Lisp terminology, *a named function that invokes a specific restart* - whether it is intended to act as a handler or to be called from one - is termed a *restart function*.
-(This is somewhat confusing, as a *restart function* is not a function that implements a restart, but a function that *invokes* a specific one.)
+This is somewhat confusing, as a *restart function* is not a function that implements a restart, but a function that *invokes* a specific one.
 The `use_value` function mentioned above is an example.

 For a detailed API reference, see the module `unpythonic.conditions`.